-Setting up direct deposits and credit checks aren’t abnormal parts of the onboarding process, but they’re done in a safe, secure manner with the right people.
+Setting up direct deposits and credit checks aren’t abnormal parts of the onboarding process, but they’re done safely and securely with the right people.

 Also, do not send your personal information through email, messenger, or via a link that isn’t secure.
-You should only enter personal information through a secure company portal or link, which will start with an https:// — not http://.
+You should only enter personal information through a secure company portal or link, starting with an HTTPS:// — not HTTP://.